kosh04/emacs-go-playground/README.md

 # Go Playground Emacs client

-go-playground.el provide interface to Go Playground (https://play.golang.org).
+go-playground-cli.el is Go Playground (https://play.golang.org) client tool.
 You can compile and run a Go program like `go run prog.go`.